-While construction costs for deck parks can be wincingly high, there is also an up side - the land itself is generally free, made available as air rights by the state transportation agency.
-In center-city locations this can amount to a multi-million-dollar gift.
-Land near the Santa Ana Freeway by Los
+While construction costs for deck parks can be painfully high, there is also an upside: the land itself is generally free, made available as air rights by the state transportation agency.
+In center-city locations, this can amount to a multimillion-dollar gift.
+Land near the Santa Ana Freeway by Los Angeles City Hall, for instance, goes for \$2 million to \$3 million an acre (\$4.94 million to \$7.41 million per ha).
+In near-downtown San Diego, by

-Angeles City Hall, for instance, goes for between \$2 million and \$3 million an acre.
-In near-downtown San Diego by Balboa Park an acre is worth up to \$13 million.
+Balboa Park, an acre is worth up to \$13 million (\$32 million per ha).

-Regardless of cost, the actual forces driving - and making feasible - most deck parks is the opportunity for private development and redevelopment around them.
-In Trenton, for instance, New Jersey Department of Transportation spent \$150 million on the new 6.5-acre Riverwalk deck over U.S. 29, linking the city to the Delaware River.
-In response, notes Trenton Planning Director Andrew Carten, "The project resulted in a significant spike in interest and the sale prices of property.
+Regardless of cost, the forces driving-and making feasible-most deck parks is the opportunity for private development and redevelopment around them.
+In Trenton, for instance, the New Jersey Department of Transportation spent \$150 million on the new 6.5-acre (2.6-ha) Riverwalk deck over U.S. 29, linking the city to the Delaware River.
+In response, notes Trenton planning director Andrew Carten, "The project resulted in a significant spike in interest in and the sale prices of property.
 After all, would you rather look over 600 trucks barreling past every day, or a scenic park and river?"
-One lot, worth \$120,000 preconstruction, was developed with six housing units that sold for \$200,000 each.
-The fact of the park also helped recruit a new 82-unit market rate residential building.
+One lot, worth \$120,000 before construction, was developed with six housing units that sold for \$200,000 each.
+The existence of the park also helped attract a new 82-unit market-rate residential building.

-Projects where freeways are already below-grade are much more feasible than others, and there are four particularly high-prospect opportunities in major downtowns today, in St. Louis, Dallas, Cincinnati and San Diego.
+Projects where freeways are already below grade are much more feasible than others, and there are four particularly high-prospect opportunities in major downtowns today in St. Louis, Dallas, Cincinnati, and San Diego.
 In St. Louis, one of Mayor Francis Slay's top priorities is the "three-block solution," a plan to cover a portion of I-70 between center city and the Gateway Arch.
-"We're trying to get the annual three million visitors to the Arch into downtown St. Louis," says Peter Sortino, President of the Danforth Foundation, which is handling the planning.
+"We're trying to get the annual 3 million visitors to the Arch into downtown St. Louis," says Peter Sortino, president of the St. Louis-based Danforth Foundation, which is handling the planning.
 "We're also trying to help those already downtown more easily reach the Arch and the Mississippi riverfront."
-An early rough estimate put the cost at a minimum of \$40 million
+An early rough estimate put the cost at a minimum of \$40 million.

 Cincinnati faces the identical situation.

 An interstate highway, Fort Washington Way, blocks downtown from the Ohio River and the city's two new sports stadiums.
 However, there the political will has not yet solidified.
 Cincinnati had an opportunity to construct a five-block-long park deck during a recent reconstruction (and road narrowing), but opted not to because of cost.
 As a compromise, the new Fort Washington Way was equipped with \$10 million worth of steel pilings capable of supporting a future park.
 (Adding the park deck is estimated to cost \$46 million.)

 Dallas, on the other hand, is fired up about the opportunity of building a park over a stretch of the Woodall-Rodgers Freeway.
 The freeway separates the city's downtown and arts district from the Uptown neighborhood, and a three-block park cover is seen as both improving the urban form and opening up new opportunities for development.
 An existing trolley line would run through the park and condominium towers are expected to flank it on both sides.
-A developer of a nearby tower is also enthusiastic, telling the Dallas Tribune that the park "will be a fabulous amenity to [my] building."
-The park's price tag is estimated at over \$60 million, but ardent boosters are seeking to raise one-third of that from private sources.
+The park's price tag is estimated to exceed \$60 million, but ardent boosters are seeking to raise one-third of that from private sources.